PersonalTransport/LIN/README.md

-# jLIN
+# LIN

 ## Introduction ##
-jLIN is a compiler that will parse [LIN Node capability files](http://www.cs-group.de/fileadmin/media/Documents/LIN_Specification_Package_2.2A.pdf#page=164) and [LIN description files](http://www.cs-group.de/fileadmin/media/Documents/LIN_Specification_Package_2.2A.pdf#page=175) then generates the corresponding C driver to implement the LIN slave or master node.
+LIN is a compiler that will parse [LIN Node capability files](http://www.cs-group.de/fileadmin/media/Documents/LIN_Specification_Package_2.2A.pdf#page=164) and [LIN description files](http://www.cs-group.de/fileadmin/media/Documents/LIN_Specification_Package_2.2A.pdf#page=175) then generates the corresponding C driver to implement the LIN slave or master node.

 ## Supported Targets ##
-- PIC24FJ64GB004 family
+- PIC24FJ64GB004 family.
-- Support for others should not be too difficult to add
+- Support for others should not be too difficult to add.

+## Dependencies ##
+- [antlr4](http://www.antlr.org/) is used to generated the parsers for [LIN Node capability files](http://www.cs-group.de/fileadmin/media/Documents/LIN_Specification_Package_2.2A.pdf#page=164) and [LIN description files](http://www.cs-group.de/fileadmin/media/Documents/LIN_Specification_Package_2.2A.pdf#page=175) files.
+- [stringtemplate](http://www.stringtemplate.org/) (usually packaged with antlr4) is used as a temlplate engien to generated the C dirvers.
+- [jcommander](http://jcommander.org/) used to make command line tools more user friendly.

 ## Usage ##
 ```
-java -jar jLIN.jar --help
+java -jar LIN.jar --help

-Usage: jLIN [options] [command] [command options]
+Usage: LIN [options] [command] [command options]
   Options:
     -h, --help
        Show help this message.